sukritishuk/ML_ZoomCamp_Article/README.md

 * Data Cleaning and Formatting - Changing data types, Missing Values Detection, Feature Engineering
 * Exploratory Data Analysis (EDA) of Amazon Time Series - Correlation, Moving Averages, Percentage Change in Stocks, Resampling
 * Slicing Amazon Stock Data for Forecasting
-* Testing for Stationarity & Making a time series Stationary
+* Testing for Stationarity
+* Making a Time Series Stationary
-* Seasonal Decomposition of Time Series
+* Seasonal Decomposition of a Time Series
 * Selection of Non-seasonal and Seasonal Orders -
   a) Manual selection of orders
   b) Automated selection of orders - using Pmdarima library (auto_arima)